Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 - ASSORTED 8 PREMIUM SMOKING FLAVORS – More chips, more flavor.
 Smoking chips set includes apple, cherry, oak, pecan, pear, peach,walnut, beech wood chips.
 A set of chips will help you taste different types of wood for smoking and you will be able to determine what kind of wood chips you like the most!

-We have previously covered how to season, start, and clean a Masterbuilt electric smoker.
+We have previously covered how to season, how to start, and clean a Masterbuilt electric smoker.

 We’ve covered how to load them with wood chips, use the vents properly, make a smoker stand for them, and even how to use them in the rain!

-Set the temperature of your electric smoker to 325°F, and let it come up to temperature.
+Set the temperature of your electric smoker to the highest temperature it will go, which is 275°F on our Masterbuilt.

-This is because the fat underneath the skin will not render at those low temperatures before the meat is finished cooking.
+This is because the fat underneath the skin will not render at this low temperatures before the meat is finished cooking.

 What About Basting or Spray Butter?